Published By Janet Gershen-Siegel at December 20th, 2015

 But when it is left blank on a business application, the credit issuer then pulls the EIN credit profile instead, and that profile is used to determine approval.

-That profile and score is then used to determine their approval.
+That profile and score is then used to determine approval.
 And since no SSN was supplied, personal credit wasn’t even pulled or used in the approval decision.

 This also means there is no inquiry placed on the business owner’s consumer credit report, and they are not personally liable for that debt.
 So in case of default their personal assets cannot be pursued, only their business assets can.